applitools/eyes-cypress/README.md

 ## Configuring the browser

-Eyes.Cypress will take a screenshot of the page in the requested browser, the browser can be set in the `applitools.config.js` or by passing it to `cy.eyesOpen`.
+Eyes-Cypress will take a screenshot of the page in the requested browser, the browser can be set in the `applitools.config.js` or by passing it to `cy.eyesOpen`.

 It's also possible to send an array of browsers, for example: